michelepatella/mmeletricarservice.it/README.md

 > <strong>Responsibility</strong>
 >
 > - Handle client-side requests in a stateless manner
-> - Retrieve data from backend (used cars overview and specific car details)
+> - Retrieve data from backend
 > - Centralize access to backend service
 </details>